jprio/ressources/ia, ml et dl.md

 detection of patterns including seasonalities, outlier, trend changes feature engineering module that produces 65 features building forecasting models on time series data including Prophet, ARIMA, Holt-Winters, etc.
+* [pyflux](https://pyflux.readthedocs.io/en/latest/) : PyFlux is a library for time series analysis and prediction.
+Users can choose from a flexible range of modelling and inference options, and use the output for forecasting and retrospection.
+Users can build a full probabilistic model where the data y and latent variables (parameters) z are treated as random variables through a joint probability p(y,z).
+The advantage of a probabilistic approach is that it gives a more complete picture of uncertainty, which is important for time series tasks such as forecasting.
+Alternatively, for speed, users can simply use Maximum Likelihood estimation for speed within the same unified API.

 # Outils en ligne